DogLung/DAT8-Assignments/ProjectWriteup.md

-*What is the question you hope to answer?*
+**What is the question you hope to answer?**

 Can I predict the type of product complaint based on the percentages of Income, Born in State of Residence, Foreign Born, and Poverty Status of a given Zipcode/ZCTA?

+Some of the factors may be irrelevant, and other sources may be found in the process of this project, but the scope will adjust as needed.

-*What data are you planning to use to answer that question?*
+**What data are you planning to use to answer that question?**

-Since this project is based off an existing skills assessment test, the datasets instructions that were provided are the following:
+Since this project is based off an given skills assessment test from the Consumer Financial Protection Bureau, the datasets instructions that were provided are the following:

 For this exercise you are to build a script or program based in the following instructions: